ricardosans/stock_analysis/README.md

 - **industries.py**: This script automatically exctracts the name of those actively-tradad companies in the US and assigns an industry to them (e.g., Sanofi --> Pharmaceutical) by web scraping publicly available data on the internet.

-- **news.py**: [Work in progress] This code pursues to extract text news from the Bloomberg.com webpage by means of webscraping.
+- **news.py**: [Work in progress] This code pursues to extract text news from the Bloomberg.com webpage by means of webscraping, to later perform sentiment analysis.

 - **technical_analysis.py**: [Work in progress] This script is meant to extract technical information from stock prices, such as the Simple Moving Average, Bollinger Bands and others.